IRetr-0/cs-money-pattern-finder/README.md

 *With this last one needing to download an exe file also from: https://github.com/UB-Mannheim/tesseract/wiki i might have forgotten to include all dependencies on this short list, sorry if I did.

-Btw use the 'lite' version of this included with the repo.
-This version stores a shit load of images and it's mainly use to debug the OCR.